rosmord/jsesh/00_Documents/UML/jsesh/hieroglyphs/data/README.md

 - replace « `Directory` » by « `Folder` »  in names (e.g. `FolderHieroglyphicFontManager` instead of `DirectoryHieroglyphicFontManager`)
 - replace HorizontalGravity and VerticalGravity by enums
 - The `data` package covers two concerns : representing signs codes **and** the internal, gui-related system of `PossibilityLists`.
 Those might be separated.

+## Solutions

+- move the generation of PossibilityLists out of `jsesh.hieroglyphs.data` ;
+- isolate the classes to design a clean interface with facades ;
+- yet ensure customization is possible ;
+- move `HieroglyphCodesSource` to a `jsesh.hieroglyphs.common` package in order to remove dependency between Graphics and packages ;